Time blocking organizes your calendar into allocated blocks of time to enable scheduled periods of uninterrupted deep work.

 Whether you're working remotely or in the office, operating asynchronously provides breathing space for everyone.
-Your team can respond to messages when they're in the right headspace to do so.
+Your team can respond to messages when they're in the right headspace.

 With time blocking, managers can plan schedules, team members can see what to work on, and everyone's consistently on the same page.
 A natural byproduct of that is fewer meetings—a win for everyone.
 Fewer meetings empower teams with long stretches of uninterrupted time to work. 🙌

-Resource management tools like Float make this even easier.
+Resource management tools like Float make this even more accessible.
 Everyone can view the schedule wherever they are.
 Not sure if your lead designer is busy?
 Check the dashboard to see what they're working on and when without disturbing them.
-If you do need to reach out, send a Slack message or email.
+If you need to reach out, send a Slack message or email.
 The receiver(s) can check it when they're not locked into a time block.